paramothers/docs/misc/bmo.md

 + EJB used becauseof JPA
 + do you have have dedicated jasper server
 + why jasper report than bo/etc ?
++ portlet 2.0
++

+* portlet.xml
+* springProtlet module
+* use of SimpleDateFormat is tend to error prone
+* why do u want access ejb as remote instead fo local session

 Assumption